alex314159/tabblioserver/README.md

 ## License

-Copyright © 2025 Alexandre Almosni
+Copyright © 2025 AG Research Ltd

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at